nyu-pl-fa18/sol-hw02/README.md

   The compiler would produce a static semantic error because the occurrence of `a` on line 5 refers to the declaration on line 10 in the same block.
-Thus `a` on line 12 is used before its declaration, which is not allowed.
+Thus `a` on line 5 is used before its declaration, which is not allowed.
+A similar violation is on line 7.

 ## Problem 2 (4 Points)